JellalYu/Customize-facial-recognition-system-with-AWS-Rekognition/README.md

 ### Create collection and index
 This step is to create your own collection, which will be used to place the index of each face.
 The index is the feature of the image.

-1. Type the following code into the Cloud9 environment.
+1. Type the following script into the Cloud9 environment.
 This is for creating Amazon Rekognition collection in N.Virginia region.

 ```
 aws rekognition create-collection --collection-id mylab_collection --region us-east-1